 With the Innovations customer base expanding, we responded to our customers’ needs and tastes with the launch of the music and video brand, Entertainment Masters, which caters to the tastes of the over-60s audience.

 By the end of the decade, the group consisted of three main divisions – Innovations Direct, Homecare and Mobile Innovations.
 Each division was connecting directly with their customers and appealing to the mature market.
+This lead to the registration of the holding company, Direct Group.

 The growth and evolution of the business continued into the new century, with the fashion arm of Innovations expanding its range with a fresh and independent brand, Victoria Hill.